hannobraun/playground/2025-08-02_monobloc/README.md

 ### Function Parameters

-So far, we've only defined functions with implicit parameters. `add_two` consumes an argument, a number, but it doesn't specify that explicitly.
+So far, we've only defined functions with implicit parameters. `add_two`, from earlier, consumes an argument, a number, but it doesn't specify that explicitly.

-It does so _implicitly_, by putting a number on the stack, but then calling a function that takes 2 numbers from the stack.
+It does so _implicitly_, by pushing a number to the stack, but then calling a function that takes 2 numbers from the stack.
 As a result, the combined function consumes one number and returns another one.